jessicamariediaz/pricing_assistant.js/README.md

-# Coding Challenge Template for ISM3232
+# Coding Challenge 2a for ISM3232
+product pricing assistant